artemis-yl/artemis-yl.github.io/_posts/2016-12-02-NutcrackerToy.md

 |:-----------------:|:-----------------------|
 | ![img](/images/projects/nutcracker/og_design_kd.PNG "Simplified KD"){:width="600"} | ![img](/images/projects/nutcracker/og_design_kd_eqtn.PNG "KD with Loops"){:width="600"} |

 Loop analysis allows the output position, velocity and acceleration to be calculated and traced.
-As seen in Figure 4, the maximum values of R11 and  R12 is the position where the flogger hits the dead horse.
 The velocity of point G, and several acceleration formulas are needed to calculate the original force output of the mechanism for point G.

+The maximum values of R11 and  R12 is the position where the flogger hits the dead horse.

 ### Loop Analysis <a name="2a"></a>